 Give Your Class a Chance to Grow

 I have taught classes where one child (or their parent) brings 3 or 4 other kids to the next class.
-So I also recommend you start the class even if you don’t have your ideal number of children.
-Then give your class a chance to grow through word of mouth.
+So I also recommend you start the class even if you don’t have your ideal number of children to give your class a chance to grow through word of mouth.

 Which means asking the adults to help you spread the news after the first class!
 Give them a flyer, ask parents if they know anyone who might be interested.